hide

 What is a digital nomad?

 But what sort of work do digital nomads do?
-Copywriting, social media management, web design, graphic design, programming, TEFL teaching and translation are common sources of income for nomads, but any kind of work that lends itself to freelancing or remote working is suitable for the nomadic lifestyle.
+Copywriting, social media management, web design, graphic design, programming, TEFL teaching, and translation are all common sources of income for nomads.
+Any kind of work that lends itself to freelancing or remote working is suitable for the nomadic lifestyle.

 The benefits of being a digital nomad